betheden/hebrew-grammar/content/front.rst

 Introduction
 ------------

-The unfoldingWord Hebrew Grammar (UHG) is a biblical Hebrew reference grammar based on the `morphology codes <http://openscriptures.github.io/morphhb/parsing/HebrewMorphologyCodes.html>`__ that appear in the `Open Scriptures Hebrew Bible (OSHB) <https://github.com/openscriptures/morphhb>`__.
+The unfoldingWord Hebrew Grammar (UHG) is a Biblical Hebrew reference grammar based on the `morphology codes <http://openscriptures.github.io/morphhb/parsing/HebrewMorphologyCodes.html>`__ that appear in the `Open Scriptures Hebrew Bible (OSHB) <https://github.com/openscriptures/morphhb>`__.
 It enables the global Church to gain the best possible understanding of the Hebrew